ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ### How can I change the visibility of a method?

-You change the visibility of methods using `private`, `protected` and `public`.
+You change the visibility of methods using `private`, `protected`, and `public`.
 When used without parameters during a class definition, they affect the visibility of subsequent methods.
 When used with parameters, they change the visibility of the named methods.